Assistive Technology

 The Wayne Assistive Technology Team (WATT) is available to provide consultations and Assistive Technology equipment loans to students across Wayne County who have a moderate to severe disability.
 Additionally, WATT is happy to help support Wayne County school teams in building capacity and growing their overall knowledge around Assistive Technology (AT) and Augmentative and Alternative Communication (AAC).

-In order to submit a request, you must first make a RESA service desk account (powered by JIRA).
+In order to submit a request, you must first create a RESA service desk account (powered by Jira).
 This is FREE and needs to be done only ONCE using your school email address.
-After you have an account, you will be able to view all of your requests, make additional comments to the WATT team there and receive quick updates about the status of your request.
+After you have an account, you will be able to view all of your requests, make additional comments to the WATT team, and receive quick updates about the status of your request.

 Create Your Account Here(opens in new window)